foremast/foremast/_docs/getting_started.rst

 .. contents::
     :local:

-This getting started guide will walk through the process of using Foremast to create an application in Spinnaker and dynamically generate the Spinnaker pipeline.
+This getting started guide will walk through the process of using Foremast to create an application in Spinnaker and dynamically generate a basic Spinnaker pipeline.

 Getting started with Foremast consists of the following steps: